-Coach Barney has coached varsity athletics at Albuquerque Academy for 50 years, and boys and girls swimming for the past 42 years.
-His swim teams have won 38 New Mexico high school state championships.
-He has been inducted into 6 Halls of Fame, including the University of New Mexico’s Athletic Hall of Honor, the National Federation of High School Athletics Hall of Fame, the State of New Mexico’s Sports Hall of Fame, and the National Interscholastic Swim Coaches Hall of Fame.
+Coach Barney has coached varsity athletics at Albuquerque Academy since 1967, and boys and girls swimming since 1974.
+His swim teams have won 40 New Mexico high school state championships.
+He has been inducted into six halls of fame, including the University of New Mexico’s Athletic Hall of Honor, the National Federation of High School Athletics Hall of Fame, the State of New Mexico’s Sports Hall of Fame, and the National Interscholastic Swim Coaches Hall of Fame.
 In 2006, he became one of the first coaches named as a David H. Robertson National Honor Coach.
-In March of 2018, he will receive NISCA’s most prestigious award, the Collegiate-Scholastic Coaches Award.
-He is currently a member of the International Hall of Fame’s nominating and selection committee.
-Locally, he is perhaps better known as the founder of the Sundance Aquatic Association, the state’s largest single swimming body for the last 45 years.
+In 2018, he received NISCA’s most prestigious award, the Collegiate-Scholastic Coaches Award.
+He is a member of the International Hall of Fame’s nominating and selection committee.
+Locally, he is perhaps better known as the founder of the Sundance Aquatic Association, the state’s largest single swimming body.
 He serves the profession of architecture as an aquatic design consultant for several architectural firms.
 In that regard, the most precious of his designs was his part in the aquatic design of the Academy’s nationally regarded natatorium.
 He is a writer and frequent lecturer on all matters pertaining to sports history.
-He grew up in various parts of the world competing in football, ice hockey, and baseball; In college, he was a three-sport athlete.
+He grew up in various parts of the world competing in football, ice hockey, and baseball; in college, he was a three-sport athlete.
 Never, during that time, did he ever give any thought to becoming a swim coach.

-Maribeth Dvorak has taught Physical Education/Health at Amy Biehl Charter High School in Downtown Albuquerque since 2012.
-She has also been coaching volleyball for 14 years.
-Maribeth was the JV assistant coach at Highland High School in 2002, from 2004-2016, she served as the Assistant Varsity Volleyball Coach at Academy.
+Maribeth Dvorak has taught physical education/health at Amy Biehl Charter High School in Downtown Albuquerque since 2012 and coached volleyball since 2002.
+Maribeth was the JV assistant coach at Highland High School in 2002 and from 2004-16, she served as the assistant varsity volleyball coach at the Academy.
 She has also coached middle school club volleyball with the Albuquerque Volleyball Club, which focuses on the development of play for young girls, and at Duke City Volleyball Academy since 2017.
-Maribeth graduated from Hope Christian in 1998, where she was a 4 year Varsity letterman (3 time State Champion, 1 year runner up).
-She went on to play college volleyball, her first year at Fort Lewis College in Durango, and then 3 years at Point Loma Nazarene University in San Diego, CA, where they finished 3rd in the NAIA National Championships two years in a row.
-After finishing her college career, she continued her passion for volleyball by playing in the Lobo League at UNM coaching club and high school.
-Volleyball is her passion, and she hopes to instill the same love of volleyball into the girls that she coaches.
+Maribeth graduated from Hope Christian in 1998, where she was a four-year varsity letterman (three-time state champion, one year runner-up).
+She went on to play college volleyball, her first year at Fort Lewis College in Durango, and then three years at Point Loma Nazarene University in San Diego, where her team finished third in the NAIA National Championships two years in a row.
+After her college career, she continued her passion for volleyball by playing in the Lobo League at UNM and coaching club and high school athletes.
+Volleyball is her passion, and she hopes to instill the same love of volleyball into the girls she coaches.

 Adam Kedge enters his 22nd year as a coach at Albuquerque Academy.
 During his tenure he has served as both an assistant and a head coach in three different sports.
 His current role is as the Boys and Girls Head Coach of Cross Country and the Head Boys Track and Field Coach.
 Over his tenure Coach Kedge’s teams have been recognized for success at both the state and national level.
 Coach Kedge is a 2016 inductee of the New Mexico Sports Hall of Fame.

-With six seasons at the Albuquerque Academy under her belt, Laney Kolek’s 2016 season was her second most successful season at the helm of the program.
+As a coach for the Chargers since 2011, Lalania Kolek’s 2018 season was her third most successful season at the helm of the program.

-In the six years she has been with the Chargers, Kolek has developed the Academy Boys Soccer program into one of the premier programs in the state of New Mexico.
-According to a USA Today NSCAA soccer poll, Academy started the 2016 season ranked 8th in the nation at the start of the 2016 season.
+During that time, Kolek has developed the Academy boys soccer program into one of the premier programs in the state of New Mexico.
+According to a USA Today NSCAA soccer poll, Academy was ranked eighth in the nation at the start of the 2016 season.

 Kolek brings extensive experience at the high school and Olympic developmental ranks.
 She currently holds a United States Soccer Federation “B” national coaching license.

-Kolek has proudly coached players with numerous academic awards including, 5 National Merit Scholars, 5 National Hispanic Scholars, 1 National Achievement Scholar, 9 AP Scholars, 7 AP Scholars with Honor, and 6 AP scholars with Distinction.
-In addition to academic achievements, Kolek has also coached an All-American and Gatorade Player of the Year.
+She has proudly coached players with numerous academic awards, including five National Merit Scholars, five National Hispanic Scholars, one National Achievement Scholar, nine AP Scholars, seven AP Scholars with Honor, and six AP scholars with Distinction.
+In addition to academic achievements, Kolek has also coached a Scholar All-American, an All-American, and Gatorade Player of the Year.